paychex/prometheus-emcecs-exporter/README.md

 ## Building

 This exporter can run on any go supported platform.
-Depending on which version of go you are using the build process is slightly different.
-Use the instructions below to find your proper build process.

-### Go 1.11

-Eventually we will move to just supporting go 1.11 and forward, once modules are more set in stone.
-Until then, we will use the modules support for Gopkg and let go 1.11 build its deps up on the fly.
-If you use the go modules support, make sure you DO NOT have the source in your go path, or you will get errors.

-`go mod init && go build`

-You can also run:
-`go get github.com/paychex/prometheus-emcecs-exporter`

-### Go 1.10 or Earlier

-This exporter can run on any go supported platform.
-Using dep, the dependencies have been checked into the vendor directory.
-In the future, the vendor directory will be removed from source.
+As of version 1.2 we have moved to using Go 1.11 and higher.
+Testing is done with Go 1.12 but go 1.11 should work for anyone using it.

 To build run:
 `go build`